 Getting involved in life on-campus is easy, as there are plenty of things to get involved in.
 By living on-campus, all of your passions are at your doorstep… challenge yourself, and go outside your comfort zone!

-- Res Life Staff: Apply to be a Mentor or Resident Assistant!
+- Res Life Staff: Apply to be a Resident Assistant!
 Typically, the Office of Housing & Residence Life runs an application and selection process near the middle/end of each semester.
 Test your leadership and join an amazing team!